ruwaifatahir/tg-whale-alert-server/PROMPTS.md

-Please review my entire project to get the graspt of my codebase.
+Please review my entire project to get the grasp of my codebase.

 We are just discussing for now, don't change any file yet.